SeanMcP/seanmcp.com/src/articles/timeboxing-types.md

   In order to maximize the value of types and your time, consider timeboxing the amount of time that you spend writing any given type
 tags:
+  - Articles
   - Programming
   - Type Systems
   - TypeScript
 date: 2023-08-02T06:14-0400
 verse: Romans 5:14-15
 image: /img/value-of-writing-types.png